Ten utwór jest dostępny na licencji Creative Commons Uznanie autorstwa 4.0 Międzynarodowe.

 Sure, it can be used as a bass.
 The lowest notes are huge, and also useful for constructing enormous cinematic drones and thuds.
 They're also great for running through all sorts of effects.
 The possibilities are enormous - we are offering this download less as an instrument to be used as is and more as source material for creating your own sounds.

 As an example of what these samples could be turned into, we have included a pack of string kicks or tuned kick drums made from some of the lower notes sampled.
 They are filthy and rattle around in a very organic way, but are much closer in character to classic electronic kicks than to acoustic kick drums.
 34 kicks are included, made from both plucked and bowed notes using nothing more than simple volume envelopes, low-pass filters and sometimes timestretching in order to keep the natural attack of the string sounding natural.
 Since some were made from samples of the string tuned to E or F#, they also come in extra variations retuned to C or A so they'll work well in songs in those more common keys.

 Here's a demo of just the string kicks.

-This is a free download and royalty-free for all commercial and non-commercial use with no restrictions, including redistribution of samples in other forms.
+This is a free download and royalty-free for all commercial and non-commercial use, including redistribution of samples in other forms.
 In other words, you can even make Kontakt instruments with all sorts of effects and manipulation, and redistribute them.